 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone within in the Lake Moolvalya region on the navigable waters of the Colorado River in Parker, Arizona for the Bluewater Resort and Casino ‘Spring Classic’ Boat Race.
+The Coast Guard proposes a temporary safety zone in the Lake Moolvalya region on the navigable waters of the Colorado River in Parker, Arizona for the Bluewater Resort and Casino ‘Spring Classic’ Boat Race.
 This temporary safety zone is necessary to provide for the safety of the participants, crew, spectators, participating vessels and other vessels and users of the waterway.
 Persons and vessels are prohibited from entering into, transiting through, or anchoring within this safety zone unless authorized by the Captain of the Port, or his designated representative.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this proposed rule, call Petty Officer Kristen Beer, USCG, Waterways Management, U.S. Coast Guard Sector San Diego at (619) 278-7233.
 If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Public Participation and Request for Comments

 We encourage you to participate in this rulemaking by submitting comments and related materials.
 All comments received will be posted, without change, to http://www.regulations.gov and will include any personal information you have provided.
 We have an agreement with the Department of Transportation (DOT) to use the Docket Management Facility.
 Please see DOT's “Privacy Act” paragraph below.